OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 sudo dnf localinstall kernel*.rpm
 ```

-**4.** The system will need to be rebooted in order for changes to take affect.
+**4.** The system will need to be rebooted for changes to take effect.
 After a reboot, select the newly built kernel as the boot target.
 This can be done pre-boot using the command `grub2-reboot`, which removes the requirement for user intervention.
 After boot, verify that the currently running kernel matches expectation.

 ```bash session
 uname -r